 I promise to pay the bearer on demand the sum of £10.

 What this means is that if you took the note to the issuing bank, they would give you £10 worth of Gold.
 Because people trusted in the banking system.
-Bank notes were frequently changed hands with less and less people wanting to get their money in an intrinsic form.
+Banknotes were frequently changed hands with less and fewer people wanting to get their money in an intrinsic form.
 Therefore, notes became to be valued the same as gold.
 These notes were a much more convenient form of money.

 Bank Notes are now issued solely by the Bank of England.

 New-style £20 note (Adam Smith (famous economist)

 £50 note (Sir John Houblon – The first governor of the Bank of England)